aramk/crayon-syntax-highlighter/readme.txt

 * Fixed a bug preventing max/min-height/width from taking effect from the Tag Editor
 * Fixed a bug causing a width discrepancy
 * Fixed a bug preventing before and after whitespace from displaying correctly
+* Fixed a bug causing code opened in a new window to use the current wp theme css
 * Added theme information to the settings page
 * Minor improvements